 Mission Critical software is that which can significantly negatively impact the IMPACT project if it fails.
-In that category are the Command and Telemetry GSE and the IDPU Simulator GSE Core module, since they command the instruments and are responsible for monitoring state of health.
+In that category is the Command and Telemetry GSE, since it will command the instruments and monitoring state of health on the ground and in orbit.